WHAT IS THIS USED FOR A FOUCAULT TESTER:

 - A cutout of glass 120x30x4mm on which slide the inclination pin of the trolley, to be glued to the base of the tester with double-sided adhesive tape.

-- IT IS’ useful a ballast piece of iron weighing about 1 kg to be fixed over carriage for stability and inertia.
+- And it is’ useful a ballast piece of iron weighing about 1 kg to be fixed over carriage for stability and inertia.

 - Under the cart is a rubber band attached to the other end of the tester base, to ensure continuous traction that keeps to zero the clearance between the trolley and the pushing or pulling Palmer micrometer.